 A must-have resource for UX writers who want to—

 Discover which challenges are part of the job and how you can ace them without losing your cool.

-The guide is concise yet bursting with insight that would otherwise take 3-4 months to learn.
+The guide is concise yet bursting with insight that could otherwise take 3-4 months to learn.

-With editable frameworks and processes you can swipe right into your workflows to wow your team.
+With editable frameworks and processes you can swipe right into your workflows.

 The UX Writer’s Guide gives you the insider scoop from someone who’s been exactly where you are right now